-Council has also recently entered into a new eight year contract with the kerbside collections contractor (who also operates four of the five RRCs).
-The contract will operate from 29 June 2015 to 30 June 2023.
-This new contract will bring changes to the way we collect solid waste and recycling and likely increase the volume of recycling collected by up to 20%.
+The Council has also recently entered into a new eight year contract with the kerbside collections contractor (who also operates four of the five RRCs).
+The contract commenced on 29 June 2015 and will conclude on 30 June 2023.
+This new contract brings changes to the way we collect solid waste and recycling and will likely increase the volume of recycling collected by up to 20%.

-Included in this contract is the construction of a new materials recovery facility (MRF) in Richmond.
-Although not quantified in this AMP, Council expects that this MRF will provide for additional commercial recycling services in the Nelson-Tasman region, and further reduce total waste to landfill.
+Included in this contract was the construction of a new materials recovery facility (MRF) in Richmond.
+Although not quantified in this AMP, the Council expects that this MRF will provide for additional commercial recycling services in the Nelson-Tasman region and further reduce total waste to landfill.

-In the rubbish collection area Council recognises that private waste companies are more flexible and able to quickly amend pricing and services to meet consumer demand.
-Council is reducing its financial exposure in the rubbish bag collection service by passing this risk to the kerbside collection contractor.
+In the rubbish collection area the Council recognises that private waste companies are more flexible and able to quickly amend pricing and services to meet consumer demand.
+The Council is reducing its financial exposure in the rubbish bag collection service by passing this risk to the kerbside collection contractor.

 While still providing a contracted bag collection service to the entire district, the Council is allowing variable pricing of services by also allowing fully commercial bag collections to be provided by the contractor.
-Council expects that this will see lower priced collections in urban areas through this commercial bag service and a gradual increase in price for the official bag service in rural areas.
+The Council expects that this will see lower priced collections in urban areas through this commercial bag service and a gradual increase in price for the official bag service in rural areas.